-Listed below are some ideas that may help you study and prepare well for your Exams and assessments:
+Listed below are some ideas that may help you study and prepare well for your examinations and assessments:

-- Look over your notes and write your own cheat sheets you could ask your teacher to check your answers. - Do past tests or exams on topics that you've covered.
+- Look over your notes and write your own learning logs you could ask your teacher to check your answers. - Do past tests or exams on topics that you've covered.
 Your teacher may be able to supply you with some past test papers on topics you are studying.
-Practise writing essay answers to the most likely questions that you think might be asked. - Use memory techniques such as numbered lists, mind maps, flash cards.
+Practise writing essay answers to the most likely questions that you think might be asked. - Use memory techniques such as numbered lists, mind maps, flashcards.
 Diagrams can be a helpful way of memorising information.
-Memorising lists of information and diagrams are important so that you can recall specific information in an exam. - Make summaries of class work and learn the summaries.
-Using your own words when you write summaries helps you understand and remember material. - Divide up your exam time to give appropriate time to each section of an exam paper so that you don't run short of time and leave questions unanswered. - Go over any incorrect answers from class tests so that if you are asked the same type of question in another test you will get it correct. - Do some wider reading on topics study in class to be tested to get more details and a bigger picture of the topic. - Start looking over your exercise books earlier rather than later so that you have an idea of the amount of work you need to learn so that you give yourself enough time to prepare. - Be certain and ask your teacher about what topics the test will cover. - Time management create a completion time line and stick to it. - Utilise Friday afternoon catch up if you think you are falling behind stay for Friday afternoon catch up ask for help getting you back on track
+Memorising lists of information and diagrams are important so that you can recall specific information in an exam. - Make summaries of classwork and learn the summaries.
+Using your own words when you write summaries helps you understand and remember the material. - Divide up your exam time to give appropriate time to each section of an exam paper so that you don't run short of time and leave questions unanswered. - Go over any incorrect answers from class tests so that if you are asked the same type of question in another test, you will get it correct. - Do some wider reading on topics study in class to be tested to get more details and a bigger picture of the topic. - Start looking over your exercise books earlier rather than later so that you have an idea of the amount of work you need to learn so that you give yourself enough time to prepare. - Be certain and ask your teacher about what topics the test will cover. - Time management create a completion timeline and stick to it. - Utilise tutoring opportunities- if you think you are falling behind ask for help to get you back on track